Section 13 Lesson 1 | Verbs with similar meaning - Abriqqi.com - Spanish tutorial

 El que viene, trae

-Llevar can sometimes be translated as to take.
-For example, to take the child to school.
+Llevar can sometimes be translated as “to take”.
+For example, to take a child to school.

 El padre lleva al niño al colegio en bicicleta – The father takes the child to school on bicycle